Workbench-managed Databricks Credentials

 Databricks with Python

-Workbench-managed credentials are expected to work with Python tools that adhere to the Databricks client unified authentication standard.
-The following have been tested in Posit Workbench: pyodbc
+We expect Workbench-managed credentials to work with Python tools that adhere to the Databricks client unified authentication standard.
+We have tested the following in Posit Workbench: pyodbc, Databricks VS Code extension, Databricks CLI, Databricks SDK for Python, and pyspark via Databricks Connect.

 import configparser